OCXStandard/ocx-databinding/README.md

     Generating package: init
     Generating package: unitsml_0918

-This has now generated a subdirectory ``unitsml``  the following structure
+This has now generated a subdirectory ``unitsml``  with the following structure

     C:.
     └───unitsml
         └───unitsml_0918
-and content:
+and with the content:

        Length Name
        ------ ----